shockscript/spec/src/methods.md

 }
 ```

-## ShockDoc comment
+## SXDoc comment

-A ShockDoc comment can be applied to a method.
+A SXDoc comment can be applied to a method.

 ```
 /** Comment */